National Living wage and National Minimum Wage - Crunch - image of british coins

 What is the National Living Wage?

-The National Living Wage (NLW) is the minimum pay per hour most workers aged 25 and over are entitled to by law.
+The National Living Wage (NLW) is the minimum pay per hour most workers aged 21 and over are entitled to by law.
+This was previously 23 and over between March 2024 and April 2021, and was 25+ before April 2021.

-The NLW means anyone over the age of 25, and not in the first year of an apprenticeship, has to be paid £9.50 per hour or above (2021/22 NLW was £8.91).
-Confusingly, the NLW was simply a 2016 renaming of the NMW for over 25s by the Conservative government, and not truly linked to the cost of living.
+The NLW means anyone over the age of 21, and not in the first year of an apprenticeship, has to be paid £11.44 per hour or above.
+Confusingly, the NLW was simply a renaming of the NMW for over 21s, and not truly linked to the cost of living.
+It was renamed in 2016 by the Conservative political party.

 What is the Living Wage?